People lose their appetite and hair and may feel sluggish and lose their sense of taste.

 Many conditions can increase the risk of developing zinc deficiency.
-Deficiency due to a diet low in zinc is uncommon in developed countries.
+Deficiency due to a diet low in zinc is uncommon in places where people eat a balanced diet.
 Zinc deficiency is more common among older people who live in institutions and people who are homebound.

 In acrodermatitis enteropathica, a rare hereditary disorder, zinc cannot be absorbed.

 Early symptoms of zinc deficiency include a loss of appetite and, in infants and children, slowed growth and development.
 People may lose their hair in patches.
 They may feel sluggish and irritable.
 Taste and smell may be impaired.
 Rashes may develop.
 In men, sperm production may be reduced.
-The body’s immune system may be impaired, and wounds may heal more slowly and less completely.
+The body’s immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more may be impaired, and wounds may heal more slowly and less completely.

-If pregnant women have zinc deficiency, the baby may have birth defects and may weigh less than expected at birth.
+If pregnant women have zinc deficiency, the baby may weigh less than expected at birth or be born prematurely.

 In acrodermatitis enteropathica, symptoms usually appear when an affected infant is weaned.
 This disorder may result in diarrhea and hair loss.
 A rash develops around the eyes, nose, and mouth and on the buttocks.
 The immune system may be impaired, resulting in many infections.
 Infants may not grow as expected.